Get

 Some breeds make better companions for each other than others.
 Generally, Corgis get along best with other dogs that are similarly sized, have a friendly and outgoing personality, and have been properly socialized.

-For example, Labradors, although big, have inherently friendly personalities.
-They are also very playful and make great playmates for Corgis.
-Meanwhile, Beagles have a pack mentality because of their hunting heritage.
-So, they get along with other dogs in the house.
+For example, Labradors, while big, have inherently friendly personalities.
+They are also playful and make great playmates for Corgis.
+Beagles have a pack mentality because of their hunting heritage, so they get along with other dogs in the house.

-The key is to find a breed that not only gets along with your Corgi but also complements its personality.
-It will ensure that both dogs can have a good relationship with little to no conflicts.
+The key is to find a breed that not only gets along with your Corgi but also complements their personality.
+This will ensure that both dogs can have a good relationship, with little to no conflicts.

 Are Corgis Aggressive With Other Dogs?